Neck Hump? Shoulders ache? Upper/Lower Back pain?

 • decreased joint pain

-• eliminating tingling and numbness in shoulders, arms, hands from compression
+• eliminating tingling and numbness in shoulders, arms, and hands from compression

 • frequency and urge to urinate diminish